 Benefits of Physical Activity

-A lifestyle that includes daily physical activity has many benefits for women’s health, especially when planning a pregnancy.
+A lifestyle that includes daily physical activity has many benefits for women’s health.
 Regular physical activity helps to maintain a healthy body weight, control cholesterol and blood pressure, and relieve stress.
 Research has shown that just 30 minutes a day of moderate physical activity can have a big impact on your physical and mental health.

 Benefits of regular physical activity for your physical health: